kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.setStudySessionData(studySessionData, onSuccess, onFail)`

 **If you just want to write into the study session, this function is not what you want**.
 This function sets the study session data and sends it back to the JATOS server.
-If you want to write something into the study session, just write into the [`jatos.studySessionData`](jatos.js-Reference.html#studys-session-data) variable.
+If you just want to write something into the study session, just write into the [`jatos.studySessionData`](jatos.js-Reference.html#studys-session-data) variable.

 Posts Study Session data to the JATOS server.
 This function is called automatically in the end of a component's life cycle (it's called by all jatos.js functions that end a component).
 So unless you want to store the session data during a component run yourself, **it's not necessary to call this function manually**.
 It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the transfer.